pavtok/gcd_course_project/CodeBook.md

   and activity data ("y_(...).txt"), from the 'test' and 'train' raw data.
 The first variables has the basic data ('Subject', 'Activity_Index', 'Activity', 'Type') and the other ones contains the features.

-* _dataset2.csv_
+* _datasummary.txt_

   + Number of variables: 70
   + Number of rows: 180
-  + Description: This data set is a summary of the previous data set (dataset.csv).
+  + Description: This data set is a summary of the previous data set ("dataset").
 Has one row by activity (6 per subject) by subject (30).
 The first variables has the basic data ('Subject', 'Activity_Index', 'Activity', 'Type') and the other ones contains the averages of each variable by activity by subject.

 ## 03. Variables